mikolaj44/nail-disease-detection-app/README.md

 Buttons in main menu need to be scaled properly to fit

-The navigation bar needs to be refactored (list of classes and taking an integer index as a parameter to switch), slide animations are needed

-An indicator for the currently active page on the navigation bar would be useful

 Fix the focus problem on camera view

 Add image cropping